Our Responsibility for our Environment (2)

 Plastic bottles are the most prevalent form of plastic pollution, followed by food wrappers and then cigarette butts.
 Plastic bags only comprise 1%, showing the bans etc have had an impact, according to the Plastic Rivers Report (check for reference).

 Bottles and plastic bags are examples of ‘single-use’ plastic – once used they are discarded.
-The average time that a plastic bag is used for is … 12 minutes.
-Then it takes up to a thousand years to decompose!
+(As noted before: the average time that a plastic bag is used for is … 12 minutes.
+Then it takes hundreds of years to decompose!

 Why have plastic water bottles become so widespread?
 Of course they are light and convenient, and it’s easier to throw away a disposable plastic bottle than to remember to carry a long-lasting one with you.